Two Essentials, One Amazing Deal – Buy One, Get One Free on Fertinatal & Advanced Prep Products!

 Ovaterra

-One question that comes up often about DHEA is this: “Is DHEA the same as DHA?”
-The short answer is no – DHA, short for docosahexaenoic acid, is an omega-3 fatty acid, while DHEA, short for dehydroepiandrosterone, is a hormone.
+One of the most common questions we hear is: “Is DHEA the same as DHA?”
+The answer is no—DHA and DHEA may sound similar, but they play very different roles in reproductive health.
+DHA, or docosahexaenoic acid, is an omega-3 fatty acid, while DHEA, or dehydroepiandrosterone, is a hormone.

 What is DHA?